-- directly employ or hold contracts with trainees - provide the learning environment and culture and control the quality of education and training in their local organisations - provide support and learning opportunities for learners, and provide support and resources for trainers, teachers and local faculties - work with training commissioners in recognising and rewarding educational supervisors.
+- directly employ or hold contracts with trainees, - provide the learning environment and culture and control the quality of education and training in their local organisations, - provide support and learning opportunities for learners, and provide support and resources for trainers, teachers and local faculties, - work with postgraduate deaneries and Health Education England's LETBs in recognising and rewarding educational supervisors.

 The GDC recognises that Local Education Providers (LEPs) are pivotal to the success of specialty training.
-We note the suggestions from stakeholders that LEPs may be seen to have responsibilities under these Standards.
-We do not anticipate that GDC quality assurance activity will normally extend to scrutiny of LEPs/Trusts; our focus will be upon the quality management processes of the training commissioners including where they interact with LEPs/Trusts.
+We note the suggestions from stakeholders that LEPs may be seen to have responsibilities under these standards.
+We do not anticipate that GDC quality assurance activity will normally extend to scrutiny of LEPs/Trusts; our focus will be upon the quality management processes of the LETBs and deaneries including where they interact with LEPs/Trusts.

-2. Quality Management Providers (training commissioners)
+2. Quality Management Providers (programme providers)